Health & Fitness Calculators

 How long will you live?

 Find out with our health and fitness calculators!
-A 2003 scientific research study on Obesity in Adulthood and Its Consequences for Life Expectancy: A Life-Table Analysis found large decreases in life expectancy were associated with overweight and obesity.
+A 2003 scientific research study on Obesity in Adulthood and Its Consequences for Life Expectancy: A Life-Table Analysis found significant decreases in life expectancy were associated with overweight and obesity.

-Forty-year-old male nonsmokers lost 3.1 years of life expectancy because of overweight.
+Forty-year-old male nonsmokers lost 3.1 years of life expectancy because of being overweight.
 While 40-year-old male nonsmokers lost 5.8 years because of obesity, obese male smokers lost 13.7 years compared with normal-weight nonsmokers.

 Ideal body weight at ages 30 to 49 years predicted mortality after ages 50 to 69 years, even after a person reached or approached perfect body weight at age 50 to 69 years.

 The key to a healthy and long life is three things: bodyweight, visceral fat, and metabolism.
 Scientific research shows that these three indicators determine how long you live.
-Most people think you have to workout day and night while eating foods you hate to be healthy and fit.
+Most people think you have to work out day and night while eating foods you hate to be healthy and fit.
 This is not true.
 A few key steps can change your life for the better.
 You can do better when you know better because knowledge is power.

 Follow these steps to start or restart your health and fitness journey: